๐Ÿ“‹ Your Loan Details

 Income Used For The Current Payment Estimate $55,000

-This calculator currently models Standard, Graduated, Extended, ICR, IBR, and PAYE.
+This calculator currently shows Standard, Graduated, Extended, and IBR-family comparisons by default.
+PAYE and ICR remain available as optional legacy comparisons, while SAVE is not shown in the active comparison flow.
 Results are educational estimates based on current rules and the information you enter.
 Long-range projections use current poverty-guideline and repayment-rule baselines.
 Forgiveness timelines start from a fresh modeled path unless matching prior credit is brought in through the optional experimental counter import, and even then the site does not yet fully model every carry-in-credit or consolidation scenario.
-For the broader federal plan landscape, including Extended Graduated, legacy options, and inactive options, see Repayment Plans.
+For the broader federal plan landscape, including legacy and inactive options, see Repayment Plans.

 PlanTypeStarting Pmt/mo Total PaidTotal Interest Amount ForgivenPayoff / Forgiveness